lesl-i-e/Zomato_Analysis/README.md

 ### References

-1. *Seaborn and Matplotlib Documentation*: For data visualization methods.
+1. *Seaborn and Matplotlib Documentation*: For data visualization methods.[Check here](https://seaborn.pydata.org/)
 2. *Zomato API Documentation*: For detailed information on the data fields and how the data was obtained.
 3. *ChatGPT - Python* [Check here](chat.openai.com)